yieldsfalsehood/dcp/README.md

 # dcp

-The database copy tool; copies data between two databases with similar schemas, across relations.
+The database copy tool.
+Copy data between databases intelligently, using the schema's structure.